alwi007/GraphDB_with_RESTAPI/README.md

 # GraphDB_with_RESTful API

-GraphDB with RESTful API built in Python Flask
+GraphDB (Knowledge DB) with RESTful API built in Python Flask